siddhi-io/siddhi/docs/api/latest.md

 ### cron *<a target="_blank" href="https://wso2.github.io/siddhi/documentation/siddhi-4.0/#window">(Window)</a>*

-<p style="word-wrap: break-word">This window returns events processed periodically as the output in time-repeating patterns, triggered based on time passing.</p>
+<p style="word-wrap: break-word">This window outputs the arriving events as and when they arrive, and resets (expires) the window periodically based on the given cron expression.</p>

 <span id="syntax" class="md-typeset" style="display: block; font-weight: bold;">Syntax</span>
 ```